kubeflow/website/README.md

 and [Netlify](https://www.netlify.com/) to manage the deployment of the site.
 Hugo is an open-source static site generator that provides us with templates, content organization in a standard directory structure, and a website generation engine.
-You write the pages in Markdown, and Hugo wraps them up into a website.
+Write your pages in Markdown and Hugo wraps them up into a website.

 ## Quickstart

-Here's a quick guide to updating the docs.
-It assumes you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc
+Here is a quick guide for updating the docs.
+We assume you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc
 updates: